FunnelKit

 For most store owners, using a plugin is faster, more reliable, and easier to maintain than building a custom-coded solution.

-What are the best payment gateways for WooCommerce and Shopify checkout integration?
+What are the best payment gateways for a WooCommerce Shopify-style checkout?

 Will a multi-step checkout slow down my site?